Cadaqués: Chinese replica

 In 2010, a Chinese developer, China Merchants Zhangzhou, announced its intention to build a near-exact copy of Cadaqués on more than 100 acre of land on Xiamen Bay in China.
 The replica village is projected to house some 15,000 Chinese holidaymakers.
 Building is reported to begin in September or October 2010.

+In 2017, the housing development Kadakaisi was still in construction.